13 Scrum Master Interview Questions and Answers

-Get prepared with this guide to Scrum master interview questions and the best responses.
-We take a look at different types of interview questions including universal, definitional and behavioural, and responses to prepare for your Scrum master interview.

-Hiring managers might ask you to explain Scrum concepts or describe what you would do in different situations.

-It’s natural to be nervous before an interview, but preparing ahead of time can boost your chances of doing well—and help calm your nerves.
-Here are thirteen questions commonly encountered in Scrum master interviews, including both definitional and behavioural questions.
+It is natural to be nervous before an interview.
+But preparing ahead of time can boost your chances of doing well, plus help calm your nerves.
+Here are 13 questions commonly encountered in Scrum Master interviews, including both definitional and behavioral questions.
+Plus, find resources to help you brush up on Scrum principles.

-A Scrum master interview is a job interview like any other—with Scrum-specific questions.

-Here are the three different types of interview questions you may be asked:
+A Scrum Master interview is a job interview like any other—with Scrum-specific questions.
+Here are the kinds of interview questions you will probably run into:

-Definitional questions: If an organisation is hiring a Scrum master, they will be looking for somebody who knows the ins and outs of Scrum.
+Definitional questions: If an organisation is hiring a Scrum Master, they likely want somebody who knows the ins and outs of Scrum.
 Many of the questions you encounter in an interview are likely to assess your actual knowledge of Scrum, along with related concepts like Agile.
-Answer these with a succinct explanation of the term, and describe why it’s important.
+Answer these with a succinct explanation of the term and describe why it is important.

-Behavioural questions: Behavioural questions show how you would handle various situations as a Scrum master.
+Behavioural questions: Behavioral questions show how you would handle various situations as a Scrum Master.
 Come prepared with several stories from your experience that you can pull from during the interview.

 Get started in project management: Google Project Management: Professional Certificate

-While hiring managers commonly use definitional questions to gauge your knowledge of Scrum, it’s likely that the interviewer is looking for something more than a dictionary definition.
+Hiring managers commonly use definitional questions to gauge your knowledge of Scrum.
+But the interviewer is likely looking for something more than a dictionary definition.
 Take the opportunity to highlight why that particular term matters to the job, team, or Scrum process.
-Here are some example questions:

-Even if you’re familiar with Scrum, basic definitions can be tough to come up with on the spot.
+Even if you are familiar with Scrum, basic definitions can be tough to come up with on the spot.
 Have a solid definition at the ready, along with some comments on the value it can provide to an organisation.

 Other forms this question might take: